AdguardTeam/AdguardFilters/CONTRIBUTING.md

 ### Rule placement

-- New rules go at the **top of the relevant section** in the filter file.
+- By default, new rules should be placed at the top of the relevant section in the filter file.

   ```diff
   !NOTE: Regular rules